airswap/airswap-protocols/helpers/wrapper/reports/SECURITY.md

 ## Introduction

-Wrapper is a frontend for a Swap contract to enable sending and receiving ether (ETH) for wrapped ether (WETH) trades.
-The Swap contract only works with tokens, so WETH is required.
+Wrapper is a shim over the Swap contract.
+The Swap contract only supports tokens (smart contracts), so for ether (ETH) to be used it must be wrapped (WETH).
+Wrapper determines whether to wrap and unwrap based on whether WETH is specified as the signerToken or senderToken on an order.
+If an order does not specify WETH for either party, execution is passed directly through to the Swap contract.
 Wrapper is written and primarily intended for the AirSwap Instant system.
-If an order does not specify WETH for either party, execution is passed directly through to the Swap contract.
 The following contracts are compiled with solidity 0.5.12.

 ## Structure

-Wrapper includes one contract and its dependencies.
+Wrapper is comprised of one contract and its dependencies.

 [@airswap/wrapper/contracts/Wrapper.sol](../contracts/Wrapper.sol) @ [2a83c1ff2e46e6befa45889aa556fdd31e5c71fb](https://github.com/airswap/airswap-protocols/commit/2a83c1ff2e46e6befa45889aa556fdd31e5c71fb)